Elizabeth-M-M/trendwatcher-magazine-react-front-end/README.md

 - check the checkbox `log in as editor`

 ## Screenshots of the Front End Design
  It is divided into two parts; user's view and editor's view.
-The deployed app is at `https://magazine-react-front-end.vercel.app/`

  ### User view

 - Homepage